AI Reliability in Private Equity: Why Bigger Context Windows Don't Mean Better Results

 12 minutes

-AI reliability is the most overlooked risk in private equity technology evaluation.
+AI reliability is the most overlooked risk in PE technology evaluation.
 The AI marketing playbook has a favorite number: the context window.
 Google's Gemini touts a million tokens.
 Meta's Llama 4 claims ten million.
-The arms race is on, and the marketing writes itself.
+The arms race is on.
 Bigger windows, better AI.

-If you're a PE operating partner evaluating AI deployments across a portfolio, or a VC partner assessing a target company's AI infrastructure, these numbers look reassuring.
-They suggest that AI tools can ingest entire deal rooms, process complete financial models, and reason over hundreds of pages of due diligence materials in a single pass.
+If you are a PE operating partner checking AI across a portfolio, or a family office principal reviewing a target's AI, these numbers look reassuring.
+They suggest AI can handle entire deal rooms, process full financial models, and reason over hundreds of pages of due diligence in one pass.
 The spec sheet says it can handle it.

-But here's what nobody puts in the press release: a model claiming 200,000 tokens of context might start falling apart at 30,000.
+Here is what nobody puts in the press release.
+A model claiming 200,000 tokens might start falling apart at 30,000.
 One claiming a million might stumble well before it gets there.
-The context window number on the spec sheet is like a car's top speed—technically achievable, practically irrelevant, and potentially dangerous to chase.
-The real question has always been about how much of that information an AI can actually use.
+The context window number is like a car's top speed.
+Technically true, practically irrelevant, and dangerous to chase.
+The real question is how much of that information the AI can actually use.

 The Gap Between Specs and Reality

-Researchers have been quietly building the case that context windows are deeply misleading.
-The evidence is now hard to ignore—and it has direct implications for any firm relying on AI to process complex, high-stakes information.
+Researchers have been quietly making the case that context windows are misleading.
+The evidence is hard to ignore.
+It matters for any firm relying on AI to process complex, high-stakes information.

 In February 2025, researchers from Adobe Research and LMU Munich published NoLiMa, a benchmark that tested models on something harder than the old "needle-in-a-haystack" trick [1].
-Traditional benchmarks let models cheat by matching keywords between the question and the buried answer.
-NoLiMa removed those surface-level cues and forced models to actually reason about the information they were holding in context.
+Old benchmarks let models cheat by matching keywords between the question and the buried answer.
+NoLiMa removed those cues and forced models to actually reason about what they were holding.
 The results were ugly.
-At 32,000 tokens—a fraction of what most frontier models claim to support—10 out of 12 tested models dropped below half their short-context performance.
-Even GPT-4o, one of the strongest performers, went from a near-perfect 99.3% baseline down to 69.7%.
+At 32,000 tokens (a fraction of what most frontier models claim to support) 11 of 13 tested models dropped below half their short-context performance.
+Even GPT-4o, one of the strongest, fell from 99.3% to 69.7%.

 Later that year, Norman Paulsen published "Context Is What You Need," introducing a concept the industry had been avoiding: the Maximum Effective Context Window [2].
-After collecting hundreds of thousands of data points across several major models, he found that the gap between advertised context window sizes and usable performance was enormous.
-In some cases, models fell short of their claimed capacity by over 99%.
-Some top-of-the-line models showed severe accuracy degradation with as little as 1,000 tokens in context.
+After collecting hundreds of thousands of data points across several major models, he found the gap between advertised context window sizes and actual usable performance was enormous.
+Some models fell short of their claimed capacity by over 99%.
+Some top-of-the-line models showed severe accuracy drops with as little as 1,000 tokens in context.

 Then came the work that gave the problem a name.
-In June 2025, a Hacker News commenter coined the phrase "context rot" [16].
-The following month, the AI database startup Chroma published a widely read study that put rigor behind the term [3].
-Chroma's team tested 18 models and confirmed that performance degradation isn't just about length.
-The type of irrelevant content in the context window matters.
-Some kinds of noise degrade performance more than others.
-And more complex tasks degrade faster than simple ones, even on tasks as trivial as repeating a string of words.
+In June 2025, a Hacker News commenter coined "context rot" [16].
+The next month, the AI database startup Chroma published a widely read study that put rigor behind the term [3].
+Chroma tested 18 models and confirmed that the drop-off is not just about length.
+The type of irrelevant content in the window matters.
+Some kinds of noise hurt more than others.
+Complex tasks fall apart faster than simple ones, even on tasks as trivial as repeating a string of words.

-Put together, the research tells a consistent story: models don't use their context uniformly.
-Their reliability erodes as input length grows, often in unpredictable and non-linear ways.
+The research tells a consistent story.
+Models do not use their context evenly.
+Reliability breaks down as input grows, often in unpredictable ways.

-Why This Matters for PE and VC Firms
+Why This Matters for PE and Alternative Investment Firms

-This isn't an academic curiosity.
-It's an operational risk that directly affects how AI performs in the environments where PE and VC firms are deploying it.
+This is not an academic curiosity.
+It is an operational risk.
+It affects how AI performs where PE firms, family offices, and independent sponsors are using it.

-Consider what a typical AI-assisted due diligence process looks like.
+Think about a typical AI-assisted due diligence process.
 An analyst loads financial statements, management presentations, market analyses, and legal documents into an AI system.
-The combined context might run 80,000 to 150,000 tokens—well within the advertised window of most frontier models.
-The model answers questions about the materials.
-It identifies risks.
-It summarizes key findings.
-Everyone feels confident because the spec sheet says the model can handle half a million tokens.
+The combined context might run 80,000 to 150,000 tokens, well within the advertised window of most frontier models.
+The AI answers questions.
+It flags risks.
+It summarizes findings.
+Everyone feels confident because the spec sheet says the model handles half a million tokens.

-But the research says that at 80,000 tokens, the model may already be experiencing significant degradation.
-Critical details buried in the middle of a CIM might be effectively invisible.
-A material risk factor on page 47 of a legal review might not register when the model is simultaneously processing 120 pages of financial data.
-The model won't tell you it missed something.
-It will confidently produce an answer that looks complete but has gaps that no one will catch until the deal closes.
+But the research says at 80,000 tokens, the model may already be breaking down.
+Critical details buried in the middle of a CIM might be invisible.
+A material risk factor on page 47 of a legal review might not register while the model processes 120 pages of financial data.
+The model will not tell you it missed something.
+It will produce an answer that looks complete but has gaps nobody catches until the deal closes.

-The same dynamic plays out across portfolio company operations.
-A generic AI tool deployed for customer service might handle the first few messages in a conversation well but start losing track of earlier context as the interaction grows longer.
-An AI-powered financial analysis tool might produce accurate outputs on small datasets but degrade as the input complexity increases.
-A throughput-multiplying workflow built on the assumption that the AI can reliably process large volumes of information might be producing outputs with quietly declining accuracy.
+The same thing happens across portfolio operations.
+A generic AI tool used for customer service might handle the first few messages well, then lose track as the conversation grows.
+An AI financial analysis tool might produce accurate results on small datasets but break down as inputs get more complex.
+A throughput-boosting workflow built on the assumption that AI can reliably handle large volumes might be producing outputs with quietly dropping accuracy.

-The attention mechanism that powers modern AI is both the source of its strength and the root of this problem.
-Every token in a context window has to "attend" to every other token.
-As the context grows, each token competes for the model's attention with every other token.
+The attention mechanism in modern AI is both its strength and the root of this problem.
+Every token has to "attend" to every other token.
+As context grows, each token competes for the model's attention with every other token.
 Signal gets drowned by noise.
 The critical instruction on page one gets buried under forty pages of background material.
-Giving an AI more context can actually make it perform worse.
+Giving an AI more context can make it perform worse.

 The Vendor Evaluation Problem

-For firms evaluating AI vendors—whether for internal operations, portfolio company deployments, or assessing a target's technology stack during diligence—context window size has become a dangerously easy shorthand for capability.
-A vendor claims a million-token context window, and it sounds like it can handle anything.
-But the industry needs a more honest way to talk about context.
-We need to move past the theoretical maximum and start measuring the effective range where a model maintains reliable performance on the kinds of tasks real people actually care about.
+For firms evaluating AI vendors (internal ops, portfolio companies, or a target's tech stack during diligence), context window size has become a dangerous shorthand for capability.
+A vendor claims a million-token window and it sounds like it can handle anything.
+The industry needs a more honest way to talk about context.
+Move past the theoretical maximum.
+Start measuring the range where a model holds up on the tasks people actually care about.

-When we conduct AI due diligence on behalf of PE firms, context window claims are one of the first things we pressure-test.
-The questions that matter aren't "how big is the window?" but rather: At what point does accuracy degrade for this specific use case?
-How does the system handle conflicting information spread across a large context?
-What architecture decisions has the vendor made to mitigate context rot?
+When we do AI due diligence for PE firms, context window claims are the first thing we pressure-test.
+The questions that matter are not "how big is the window?"
+They are: At what point does accuracy drop for this specific use case?
+How does the system handle conflicting information across a large context?
+What has the vendor done to fight context rot?

-These are the kinds of questions that separate AI deployments that create durable value from ones that look impressive in a demo and quietly fail in production.
-And they require a level of technical evaluation that most standard diligence processes aren't equipped to deliver.
+These are the questions that separate AI that creates lasting value from AI that looks good in a demo and quietly fails in production.
+They need technical evaluation that most standard diligence processes skip.

-While much of the industry has been focused on making context windows bigger, the most sophisticated providers have been working on something that matters more: making context windows smarter.
+Most of the industry has focused on making context windows bigger.
+The best providers have been working on something that matters more: making them smarter.

-Anthropic's engineering blog framed this philosophy directly: "Context is a critical but finite resource for AI agents" [5].
-While the rest of the industry was trying to expand that resource, they were asking a different question: what if we just used it better?
-That question has produced two strategies that get at the core of the problem.
+Anthropic's engineering blog said it directly: "Context is a critical but finite resource for AI agents" [5].
+While the rest of the industry tried to expand the resource, Anthropic asked a different question: what if we just used it better?
+That produced two strategies that get at the core of the problem.

-Strategy 1: Keep the Window Clean.
-In a typical AI conversation, every message, every response, every tool result piles up inside the context window.
-After enough back and forth, the window is packed with old, stale information that's no longer relevant.
-The model's attention is spread across everything, relevant or not.
-Anthropic's answer is automatic conversation compaction [8]: when a conversation approaches its context limit, instead of hitting a wall, the system generates a structured summary of what's been discussed, what decisions have been made, and what's still in progress.
-Then it continues from that compressed foundation.
-This looks like a convenience feature, but it doubles as a performance strategy.
-A compacted conversation keeps the context window focused on what matters right now, not cluttered with the transcript of everything that happened three hours ago.
+Strategy 1: Keep the window clean.
+In a typical AI conversation, every message, every response, every tool result stacks up in the window.
+After enough back and forth, the window fills with stale information.
+The model's attention gets spread across everything, relevant or not.
+Anthropic's answer is automatic conversation compaction [8].
+When a conversation nears its limit, the system summarizes what was discussed, what was decided, and what is still in progress.
+Then it continues from that summary.
+It looks like a convenience feature.
+It is a performance strategy.
+The window stays focused on what matters now, not cluttered with a transcript from three hours ago.

-Strategy 2: Don't Make One Window Do Everything.
-Instead of cramming everything into a single context window and hoping the model can sort it out, the most effective architectures distribute the work across multiple fresh windows.
-Anthropic's Research feature [6] uses a lead agent that analyzes a query, develops a strategy, and spawns specialized subagents to explore different aspects simultaneously.
-Each subagent gets its own clean context window, searches and reasons within it, and returns a compressed summary back to the lead.
-In Anthropic's internal testing, this architecture outperformed a single model by 90.2% on research tasks [6].
-Token usage alone explained roughly 80% of the performance variance.
-In plain terms: distributing reasoning across fresh, focused context windows beats stuffing everything into one big window, no matter how large that window is.
+Strategy 2: Do not make one window do everything.
+Instead of cramming everything into a single window, the best architectures split work across multiple fresh windows.
+Anthropic's Research feature [6] uses a lead agent that analyzes a query, builds a strategy, and spawns specialized subagents to explore different aspects at the same time.
+Each subagent gets its own clean window, searches and reasons within it, and returns a summary to the lead.
+In Anthropic's testing, this beat a single model by 90.2% on research tasks [6].
+Token usage alone explained about 80% of the performance variance.
+In plain terms: splitting reasoning across fresh, focused windows beats stuffing everything into one big window, no matter how large.

-This principle has been pushed further with Agent Teams [11]—multiple AI instances working simultaneously on different aspects of a shared project, each maintaining its own context window while coordinating through a shared task list.
+Agent Teams [11] takes this further.
+Multiple AI instances work on different parts of a shared project at once, each with its own window, coordinating through a shared task list.
 Early access partner Rakuten reported that this approach "autonomously closed 13 issues and assigned 12 issues to the right team members in a single day, managing a ~50-person organization across 6 repositories" [15].
-That kind of coordination across a large project is only possible because the cognitive load is distributed.
-No single context window has to hold the entire problem.
+That kind of coordination only works because the load is split.
+No single window has to hold the whole problem.

 What This Means for Portfolio AI Strategy

-The distinction between context size and context quality has practical implications for how PE firms should think about AI across their portfolios.
+The gap between context size and context quality has real implications for how PE firms should think about AI across portfolios.

-1. Stop using context window size as a procurement criterion.
-When a portfolio company's CTO recommends an AI vendor because it has "the biggest context window," that should be a red flag, not a selling point.
-The relevant question is how the vendor manages context—what compression strategies, multi-agent architectures, and attention optimization techniques they've implemented.
-A 200,000-token window with intelligent context management will outperform a million-token window that just throws everything in and hopes for the best.
+1. Stop using context window size as a buying criterion.
+If a portfolio company's CTO recommends a vendor because it has "the biggest context window," that is a red flag, not a selling point.
+Ask how the vendor manages context instead.
+What compression strategies, multi-agent architectures, and attention techniques have they built?
+A 200,000-token window with smart management beats a million-token window that dumps everything in and hopes for the best.

-2. Architect for distributed reasoning, not monolithic processing.
-Portfolio companies building AI workflows should design them around the principle that no single AI instance should be asked to hold and reason over everything at once.
-Complex tasks—financial analysis, legal review, operational auditing—should be decomposed into focused subtasks, each processed with a clean, relevant context.
-This mirrors how effective human teams work: you don't hand one analyst the entire data room and expect perfect recall.
-You divide the work, specialize the focus, and synthesize the findings.
+2. Design for split reasoning, not one giant task.
+Portfolio companies building AI workflows should assume no single AI instance can hold and reason over everything at once.
+Break complex tasks (financial analysis, legal review, operational audits) into focused subtasks, each with its own clean context.
+This is how good human teams work.
+You do not hand one analyst the entire data room.
+You split the work, specialize the focus, and combine the findings.

-3. Build monitoring into AI deployments from day one.
-If context rot is real—and the research says it is—then portfolio companies need ways to detect when their AI systems are degrading.
-This means logging not just whether the AI produced an output, but whether that output was accurate relative to the full input.
-It means testing deployed systems against known-answer benchmarks on a regular cadence.
-It means building the kind of governance frameworks that can catch silent failures before they compound into material problems.
+3. Monitor AI deployments from day one.
+Context rot is real.
+Portfolio companies need ways to spot when their AI systems are breaking down.
+Log not just whether the AI produced an output, but whether that output matched the full input.
+Test deployed systems against known-answer benchmarks on a schedule.
+Build governance frameworks that catch silent failures before they compound.

-4. Factor context engineering into AI-driven EBITDA projections.
-Value creation plans that assume AI will reliably process large volumes of information need to be stress-tested against the reality of context degradation.
-The throughput gains from AI are real, but they're conditional on proper architecture.
-A model that produces accurate outputs 95% of the time at low context loads but drops to 70% at production-scale loads will generate a very different ROI than the one projected in the investment memo.
+4. Factor context quality into AI-driven EBITDA projections.
+Value creation plans that assume AI can reliably handle large volumes need to be stress-tested.
+Throughput gains from AI are real, but they depend on proper architecture.
+A model that is 95% accurate at low loads but drops to 70% at production scale generates very different ROI than the investment memo suggests.

 The Bigger Picture

-The Epoch AI research group found that while context window sizes have grown roughly 30x per year since mid-2023, the effective length where top models maintain 80% accuracy has been improving even faster, rising over 250x in just nine months [4].
-Part of that improvement comes from better models.
-But a large part comes from better context management—the engineering work that determines what gets loaded, what gets compressed, and what gets delegated elsewhere.
+Epoch AI found that while context windows have grown roughly 30x a year since mid-2023, the effective length where top models stay 80% accurate has grown even faster, rising over 250x in nine months [4].
+Some of that comes from better models.
+A lot comes from better context management.
+The engineering work of deciding what gets loaded, what gets compressed, and what gets delegated.

-The context window arms race isn't over.
-Google, Meta, and others will keep pushing the raw numbers higher.
-And those numbers do matter.
-A model with a million-token window can attempt things a 4,000-token model simply cannot.
-But the gap between "can attempt" and "can reliably accomplish" is where real value lives.
-Bigger windows alone won't close that gap.
-Smarter management of the windows that already exist will.
+The context window arms race is not over.
+Google, Meta, and others will keep pushing the numbers higher.
+Those numbers do matter.
+A million-token window can attempt things a 4,000-token model cannot.
+But the gap between "can attempt" and "can reliably do" is where the real value lives.
+Bigger windows will not close that gap.
+Smarter management will.

-For PE and VC firms deploying AI across portfolios, this distinction is the one that will actually determine whether the technology creates durable value or quietly accumulates risk.
-The context window number on the tin tells you one thing.
+For PE and alternative investment firms deploying AI across portfolios, this is the difference between technology that creates lasting value and technology that quietly builds risk.
+The context window number on the box tells you one thing.
 What happens inside that window tells you everything.

 References